gatsbyjs/gatsby/docs/docs/file-system-route-api.md

 Use [client-only routes](/docs/client-only-routes-and-user-authentication) if you have dynamic data that does not live in Gatsby.
 This might be something like a user settings page, or some other dynamic content that isn't known to Gatsby at build time.
 In these situations, you will usually create a route with one or more dynamic segments to query data from a server in order to render your page.

 For example, in order to edit a user, you might want a route like `/user/:id` to fetch the data for whatever `id` is passed into the URL.
-You can now use square brackets (`[ ]`) in the file path to mark any dynamic segments of the URL.
+You can use square brackets (`[ ]`) in the file path to mark any dynamic segments of the URL.

 - `src/pages/users/[id].js => /users/:id`
 - `src/pages/users/[id]/group/[groupId].js => /users/:id/group/:groupId`